elixir-europe-training/ELIXIR-TrP-LessonTemplateInstructions-MkDocs/docs/chapters/chapter_04.md

-In order for authors and contributors to be recognized and get credit for their contributions to the training material they should be listed in the `About` page according to the instructions under [adding content](../chapters/chapter_03.md#adding-specific-elements).
-In addition, making use of persistent identifiers such as DOIs for the lesson itself and ORCIDs for authors and contributors is recommended.
+It is important that authors and contributors are recognized and get credit for their contributions to the training material.
+To incorporate author information in the lesson website you can list them in the `About` page (more information [here](../chapters/chapter_03.md#adding-specific-elements)).
+Currently, this information is not linked to any other records or metadata associated with the lesson.
+Therefore, below we provide instruction for making use of persistent identifiers for the lesson itself and linking ORCIDs for authors to the lesson.

 ## DOIs using the Zenodo-GitHub integration